Document Classification

 1. On the dashboard, click on the Insights tab.

-Step 3: Open the Classifications Section
+Step 3: Open the Documents Section

 1. On the Insights page, hover over the sidebar on the left.